Bill Roth (sportscaster): ESPN

 Roth joined ESPN’s college football play-by-play team in 2016 as an announcer for ACC, AAC, MAC, and Pac-12 football games.
 Roth also has called bowl games for ESPN Radio each year since 2016.
 He has been teamed with a variety of analysts including Mike Golic, Jr., John Congemi, Ray Bentley, Dustin Fox, and Barrett Jones.
 Roth also called the NCAA Division II National Championship Game for ESPN in 2019.
 During the 2020 season, he called the epic BYU vs Coastal Carolina game Mormons vs. Mullets game on ESPN.

 CBS Sports Network and Westwood One

 Roth basketball play-by-play duties include assignments for CBS Sports Network and Westwood One Radio.
-Roth calls roughly eight games each season for CBS Sports including the network’s annual coverage of the Jamaica Classic in Montego Bay.
 Roth joined the Westwood One radio team in 2020 as a play-by-play announcer of NCAA football and basketball.

 Honors and awards

 Virginia Sports Hall of Fame

 In April 2013, Roth was inducted into the Virginia Sports Hall of Fame and Museum in Portsmouth, Virginia.
 Roth was inducted into the Commonwealth's Hall of Fame on the same night as Tech all-America defensive end and Baltimore Ravens Super Bowl Champion Cornell Brown.
 The two joined Bruce Smith, Antonio Freeman, Dell Curry, Allan Bristow, Johnny Oates, Carroll Dale and other Virginia Tech stars in the Virginia Sports Hall of Fame.
 As of July 2013, there are 23 Virginia Tech Hokies who have been inducted into the Virginia Sports Hall of Fame.